Get offer plus promotions and updates. Review our privacy policy.

 • Have visible alarm signs, alarm systems, surveillance cameras, or other security equipment

-burglars return to the same home multiple times?
+Why do burglars return to the same home multiple times?

 The sad fact is that most burglaries are never solved.
 In fact, “the FBI reports that less than 14% of burglary cases lead to arrests.”
 So, most burglars are free to continue their criminal activity unimpeded—even returning to homes they have already robbed multiple times.
 But why would they want to?